5 Awesome Hot Springs

 More Cave and Basin stories

 Perhaps you are a natural history buff.
-Imagine visiting a site hosting one of last remaining creatures in the world.
+Imagine visiting a site hosting one of the last remaining creatures in the world.
 The nearly extinct Banff Springs Snail can only be found here.
 Understanding how this tiny snail adapts to hot water provides an incredible story of thriving in adversity.

 Banff Springs snails

-And speaking of stories, the rangers and exhibits tell the history in a way that centers the experience of First Nation people, women and others often left out of the story of the outdoors.
+And speaking of stories, the rangers and exhibits tell the history in a way that centers the experience of First Nation people, women, and others often left out of the story of the outdoors.
 Exhibits at the park bravely detail the despicable history of internment in Canada in a way that reminds us not to repeat history.

 Cave and Basin National Historic Site is located on Cave Avenue at the base of Sulphur Mountain.
 Combine a visit here with an awesome gondola ride up Sulphur Mountain to see the area from all angles.